Self-contact in a buckled elastica: Planar elastic rods

 where $\jump{\mathcal{A}}=\mathcal{A}^+ - \mathcal{A^-}$ denotes the jump in a field quantity across $s_0$.

 The internal moment and the curvature of a planar elastica are linearly related by the following constitutive relation,

-where the bending modulus $K=EI$, with $E$ being Young's modulus and $I$ the second moment of area of the elastica cross-section.
+Here $K$ is the bending modulus given by $K=EI$, with $E$ being Young's modulus and $I$ the second moment of area of the elastica cross-section.
 Also, we note that $\bd_2' = \bzero$ since $\{\bd_1,\bd_3\}$ are confined to the plane of deformation.

 A planar elastica loaded only at its two ends, i.e. with $\bp=\bzero$ and $\bl=\bzero$, admits the following two integrals,

 in regions away from points of singularity, i.e. $\forall s\in[s_1,s_2]\setminus\{s_0\}$.
 Here $H\equiv H(s)$ is the \emph{Hamiltonian} \cite{steigmannfaulkner1993,maddocksdichman1994,singh2022,neukirch2025} function defined as